five-hundred-eleven/five-hundred-eleven/README.md

 My name is Erik.
-I am an experienced Python developer enrolled in Lambda School's Data Science program and am seeking a Data Scientist, Data Analyst or Data Engineer position anywhere in the US.
+I am a Python developer with an interest in Data Science.

 Here are some of my recent blog posts:
 * [County Voting](https://datascience.stromsy.com/2020-07-28-county-voting/) an analysis of voting patterns in the 2016 election.